SiddharthMantri/stuart-challenge/readme.md

 - Improve the useMaps hook to extend almost all GMaps functionality in to a usable React hook.
     - In general, I would package the MapContainer and useMap hook into a single package and use that in place of any currently available react libraries as that would give me full control over the application and its code
 - Improve Error handling.
 I would create specific error boundary components for each component as well as larger domain level components that I can then use to have the correct state of the app and any errors be handled correctly.
+- Allow users to interact with the map if required for onClick geocoding of addresses